 membrane traffic in stereo and refers to many websites by Frank Newbold.
 This site consists of a large number of links to the making of anaglyphs.

-However, there is apparently no site dedicated to electron microscopy images in anaglyph form.
-Yet, it is relatively easy to obtain and publish such stereo micrographs which correspond to Figures 1 to 3, as may be evident from Figures 5 to 7.
+It is relatively easy to obtain and publish such stereo micrographs which correspond to Figures 1 to 3, as may be evident from Figures 5 to 7.
 Unlike the original micrographs, which appear in landscape format, the anaglyphs are shown in portrait format:

 |Fig. 5.
 The yeast cell partly covered with bacteria in the centre of the image raises out of the image plane higher up.
 The top of the image sinks quite low.